 Interested in joining the movement to fix our democracy?
-Select your state on the Action Map below and email the corresponding FairVote state partner.
-You can also email (your state)@fairvote.org.
+Select your state on the Action Map below and email the corresponding FairVote state partner by emailing (your state)@fairvote.org.
 You will be connected directly with activists organizing on the ground, or if a group hasn't yet formed in your state, a FairVote organizer will be in touch soon!

 The video above gives an overview of best practices in getting your organizing underway.
 As we discuss, developing a core group of supporters in your area and determining what is an achievable goal to bring RCV to your elections is a critical first step.
 As you grow your supporter base, assigning roles to stand-out volunteers (including in-person volunteer recruitment; social media engagement; fundraising; and communication with the media, public officials, and civic groups) will be instrumental in ensuring every task that needs to be accomplished has someone who is responsible for completing it.